davidmalcolm/gcc-newbies-guide/how-to-build-gcc-from-source.rst

 .. note::

-   If your git username and email are not the same as the one you use to contribute to GCC (i.e. work email), it's helpful to set it to the correct information inside the git directory.
+   If your git username and email are not the same as the one you use to contribute to GCC, it's helpful to set it to the correct information inside the git directory.

    .. code-block:: console